garrandall/popular-music-data/tracks/should-i-see-frozen-ghost.md

 Cover my eyes and ears
 Til it all dissapears
 How can you judge for me
-What i should hear and see
+What I should hear and see
 You take away freedom of choice
 Take away the right to voice
 My beliefs and and all my views
 You take away my right to choose

-Chorus:
-(na na na na na naaaah...)
+(na na na na na na)
-Show me what should i see
+Show me what should I see
-(na na na na na naaaah...)
+(na na na na na na)
 Make my mind up for me
-(na na na na na naaaah...)
+(na na na na na na)
-Show me what should i see
+Show me what should I see
-(na na na na na naaaah...)
+(na na na na na na)
-What should i see
+What should I see

 How can you censor my thought
 What is right what is not
 How is it you decide
-What i should feel inside
+What I should feel inside
 Quoting god as you discuss
 What is right and wrong for us
 You inundate us with your views
 You take away my right to choose

-(repeat chorus)
 You take away freedom of choice
 You take away my right to voice
 My beliefs and all my views
 You take away my right to choose

-(repeat chorus )
-...make my mind up for me
+Make my mind up for me
-Show me what should i see
+Show me what should I see